-- 2.10 Close personal relationships between members and officers with whom they have, or are likely to have, contact in the course of their duties as a councillor are to be avoided.
-This includes close friendships between members and principal officers and applies in particular to sexual relationships.
-If such a relationship arises, the member or officer should disclose this to the Chief Fire Officer and Chief Executive who will consult with the Chair on the appropriate course of action.
-Both members and officers should also avoid establishing business or contractual relationships with each other, or entering into loans or other financial obligations. - 2.11 Assistance to all members Officers have a duty to offer the same assistance and facilities to all members.
-This particularly applies to briefings, at which officers provide oral advice and information to members outside the formal processes of the Authority.
-They may be requested by the relevant members or offered by the principal officer, and are confidential in the sense that officers should not disclose matters discussed at such briefings.
-Individual members may also request briefings from principal officers from time to time on general issues affecting the work of the Authority.
-It is the duty of officers to comply with reasonable requests of this kind. - 2.12 Correspondence and confidentiality Frequently, members and officers correspond, and where not obviously confidential, such correspondence may, subject to the rules below, be copied by either the sender or the recipient to others.
+- 2.10 Close personal relationships between members and staff with whom they have, or are likely to have, contact in the course of their duties as a councillor are to be avoided.
+This includes close friendships between members and Principal Officers, and applies in particular to sexual relationships.
+If such a relationship arises, the member or staff should disclose this to the Chief Fire Officer who will consult with the Chair on the appropriate course of action.
+Both members and staff should also avoid establishing business or contractual relationships with each other, or entering into loans or other financial obligations. - 2.11 Assistance to all members Staff have a duty to offer the same assistance and facilities to all members.
+This particularly applies to briefings, at which staff provide oral advice and information to members outside the formal processes of the Authority.
+They may be requested by the relevant members or offered by the Principal Officer, and are confidential in the sense that staff should not disclose matters discussed at such briefings.
+Individual members may also request briefings from Principal Officers from time to time on general issues affecting the work of the Authority.
+It is the duty of staff to comply with reasonable requests of this kind. - 2.12 Correspondence and confidentiality Frequently, members and staff correspond, and where not obviously confidential, such correspondence may, subject to the rules below, be copied by either the sender or the recipient to others.
 Correspondence should be courteous.
-Wide circulation of it should not be employed as a means of administering a public rebuke to an Authority officer or member.
+Wide circulation of it should not be employed as a means of administering a public rebuke to Authority staff or members.
 Members should, wherever possible, keep departmental or section heads informed by copying their correspondence, e-mails, etc. or approaching them directly for replies to general queries.

 If a member asks for information about or relating to another member or asks for comment upon another member's conduct then the member requesting the information must be told in writing that any reply will be shared with the member to whom the information relates.
-If the member making the request does not agree to this they will not be given the information.
+If the member making the request does not agree to this, they will not be given the information.